 Is a child of a certain age required to be working in a certain grade level?

 No. There are two choices of assessment in addition to “an alternative assessment mutually agreed upon between the parents and the superintendent.”
 The first option is a standardized achievement test, whereby the parents choose at what level the child tests.
 The second option, a written narrative, requires that the child be making “progress in accordance with the child’s abilities.”

-Do I need to submit a schedule?
+Do I need to record the number of hours we homeschool, or submit a schedule?

 What if I receive a letter from my school district that my notification was incomplete?